|Major Groups > Chanterelles and Trumpets > Cantharellus persicinus|

 by Michael Kuo

-Cap: 2-4.5 cm wide; convex, becoming broadly convex or nearly flat; hoary when young, becoming very finely roughened, or bald; the margin inrolled when young, becoming wavy or irregular with maturity; salmon-orange to pinkish orange (peach colored); the margin bruising and discoloring yellowish.
+Cap: 2-5 cm wide; convex, becoming broadly convex or nearly flat; hoary when young, becoming very finely roughened, or nearly bald; dry; the margin inrolled when young, becoming wavy or irregular with maturity; salmon-orange to pinkish orange (peach colored); the margin bruising and discoloring yellowish.

 Undersurface: With well developed, blunt false gills that run down the stem; sometimes developing cross-veins; colored like the cap or paler.